OpenBuddy/OpenBuddy/README.md

 - 3/4/5-bit quantization for CPU deployment via llama.cpp (with slightly reduced output quality)
 - Active development plans for future features and improvements

-## Model Download

-OpenBuddy currently offers model downloads on HuggingFace and ModelScope.

-More information about downloading the models can be found in the [Models](models.md) page.

 ## Future Plans

 - Enhancing multilingual performance